mre/mre.github.io.v3/content/2017/rust-url-shortener/index.md

 }
 ```

-This way we get a clear interface, and we can easily switch to a different implementation (e.g. a `RedisCache`).
+This way we get clear sepration of concerns, and we can easily switch to a different implementation (e.g. a `RedisCache`).
 Also, we could have a `MockRepository` to simplify testing.
 Same for `Shortener`.

-You might also want to use the `Into` trait to support both, `&str` and `String` as a parameter of `store`:
+On top of that, you might want to use the `Into` trait to support both, `&str` and `String` as parameters of `store`:

 ```rust
 pub fn store<T: Into<String>>(&mut self, url: T) -> String {